 - Model: Isotope x Scottish Watches Hydrium Alba

-- Case/dial: 40mm diameter x 12.9mm thickness, stainless steel case, white enamelled dial with blue railroad track detail
+- Case/dial: 40mm diameter x 12.9mm thickness, stainless steel case, white enamel paint dial with blue railroad track detail

 - Water resistance: 300m (30 bar)